General U(N) gauge transformations in the realm of covariant Hamiltonian field theory: Examples of canonical transformations in covariant Hamiltonian field theory

 hence

-We observe that $p_{KJ\mu\nu}$ occurs to be skew-symmetric in the indexes $\mu,\nu$.
-Here, this feature emerges from the canonical formalism and does not have to be postulated.
-Consequently, the {\em value\/} of the last term in the Hamiltonian~(\ref{H-tilde}) vanishes since the sum in parentheses is {\em symmetric\/} in $\alpha,\beta$.
-As this term only contributes to the first canonical equation, we may omit it from $\HC_{3}$ provided that we {\em define\/} the momenta $p_{KJ\mu\nu}$ to be skew-symmetric in $\mu,\nu$.
-With regard to the ensuing canonical equations, the Hamiltonian $\HC_{3}$ from Eq.~(\ref{H-tilde}) is then equivalent to
+We observe that $p_{KJ\mu\nu}$ occurs to be skew-symmetric in the indices $\mu,\nu$.
+Here, this feature emerges from the canonical formalism and does not need to be postulated.
+Yet, the information on the actual form of the action integral~(\ref{varprinzip3}), hence on the skew-symmetry of $p_{KJ\mu\nu}$ must be supplemented in addition to the specification of the final form of the locally gauge-invariant Hamiltonian $\HC_{4}$

+Thus, $\HC_{\mathrm{g}}$ describes the dynamics of {\em massless\/} $4$-vector fields $\ba_{IK}$, namely, their couplings to the base fields $\phi_{I}$ as well as their self-couplings.
 This is the final result of the general local U$(N)$ gauge transformation theory in the Hamiltonian formalism.

-From the locally gauge-invariant Hamiltonian~(\ref{H-tilde}), the canonical equation for the base fields $\phi_{I}$ is given by
+From the locally gauge-invariant Hamiltonian~(\ref{H-g2}), the canonical equation for the base fields $\phi_{I}$ is given by

-This is exactly the so-called ``minimum coupling rule'', which is also referred to as the ``covariant derivative''.
+This is exactly the so-called ``minimum coupling rule'', which is also referred to as the ``gauge covariant derivative''.
 Remarkably, in the canonical formalism this result is {\em derived}, hence does not need to be postulated.
+It is commonly assumed that the quantities $a_{IJ\mu}$ exhibit \emph{elementary} fields themselves, hence that the $a_{IJ\mu}$ are not compositions of elementary fields.